-DWR, in partnership with the Merced Irrigation District (MID), is studying the climate change vulnerability and use of floodwaters for managed aquifer recharge that can support climate change adaptation and reduce flood risk, increase supply reliability, support groundwater sustainability, and enhance ecosystems in the Merced River Basin.
-The Merced Study is exploring the potential feasibility and effectiveness of Flood-MAR concepts, testing theories, and describing strategies in overcoming challenges to project planning and implementation at a watershed scale.
+DWR, in partnership with the Merced Irrigation District, is studying the climate change vulnerability and use of floodwaters for managed aquifer recharge that can support climate change adaptation and reduce flood risk, increase supply reliability, support groundwater sustainability, and enhance ecosystems in the Merced River Basin.
+The Merced study is exploring the potential feasibility and effectiveness of Flood-MAR concepts, testing theories, and describing strategies in overcoming challenges to project planning and implementation at a watershed scale.

-The Merced Study uses a watershed vulnerability and adaptation assessment approach, first assessing vulnerabilities in flood management, water supply, ecosystems, and groundwater sustainability to climate change.
+The Merced study uses a watershed vulnerability and adaptation assessment approach, first assessing vulnerabilities in flood management, water supply, ecosystems, and groundwater sustainability to climate change.
 Performance of FloodMAR and related adaptations were then evaluated with potential climate change futures.
-Preliminary results of the Merced Study indicates that all water sectors in the Merced River Basin are vulnerable to climate change - future flood risks are significantly increased, water demand increases with temperature, water supply becomes less reliable, and groundwater and ecosystems are further stressed by water availability, timing, and temperature.
+Preliminary results of the Merced study indicates that all water sectors in the Merced River Basin are vulnerable to climate change - future flood risks are significantly increased, water demand increases with temperature, water supply becomes less reliable, and groundwater and ecosystems are further stressed by water availability, timing, and temperature.
 For example, the climate change vulnerability assessment estimates a 600 percent increase in Merced River peak flood flows.

-Preliminary study results indicate that even low levels of Flood-MAR implementation achieve benefits in all these sectors, and benefits substantially increase with an increase in the scale (i.e., land area) of implementation, including the addition of reservoir reoperation concepts and new infrastructure.
+Preliminary study results indicate that even low levels of Flood-MAR implementation achieve benefits in all these sectors, and benefits substantially increase with an increase in the scale

+(i.e., land area) of implementation, including the addition of reservoir reoperation concepts and new infrastructure.
 With a combination of FloodMAR and reservoir reoperation, study results show climate change-induced peak flood flows in the Merced River were reduced by 65 to 85 percent.

-Further, by prioritizing recharge based on location and benefit objective (rather than by simply maximizing recharge), the Merced Study team was able to show location-specific benefits, such as migratory shorebird habitat, subsidence mitigation, improved local groundwater subbasin retention, improved aquifer to stream accretions, and improved groundwater levels, in and near DACs and associated domestic and public water supply wells.
+Further, by prioritizing recharge based on location and benefit objective (rather than by simply maximizing recharge), the Merced study team was able to show location-specific benefits, such as migratory shorebird habitat, subsidence mitigation, improved local groundwater subbasin retention, improved aquifer to stream accretions, and improved groundwater levels, in and near DACs and associated domestic and public water supply wells.

-Final Merced Study results will be released by DWR's Flood-MAR program through a series of technical memoranda by mid-2022.
+Final Merced study results will be released by DWR's Flood-MAR program through a series of technical memoranda scheduled for early 2023.
+Additional watershed studies are being performed in the San Joaquin River Basin using similar methods to the Merced study and are scheduled to be completed in 2024.